martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 rise to an iterative process according to the
-[SICP JS terminology](https://sourceacademy.org/sicpjs/1.2.1), because both the wrapping of return values in `eval_return_statement` and their unwrapping in `apply` are deferred operations.
+[SICP JS terminology](https://sourceacademy.org/sicpjs/1.2.1), because both the wrapping of return values in `eval_return_statement` and their unwrapping in `apply` are *deferred operations*.
 In a future blog post, I'll show an evaluator that fixes this.